BlessingSanusi/train_scheduler/README.md

     - Frequency -- in minutes

-  - app calculates when the next train will arrive; it is relative to the current time.
+  - App calculates when the next train will arrive; it is relative to the current time.

   - Users from many different machines are able to view same train times.